Testbild-synth/krapao-lpg-8hp/README.md

 the big switch is a 3dpt, somethings like [this](https://www.musikding.de/Toggleswitch-3PDT-on-off-on).
 There are a wide variety, idk which one is the best but ideally it should be the lowest you can get (because it does stand out a bit further than the thonkiconn jacks which makes the whole module tilt at a slight angle).
-Not sure how voxmachina does this but on mine it's still fine and not that noticable in the final module
+Not sure how voxmachina does this but on mine it's still fine and not that noticable in the final module. the big 3dpt is ON-OFF-ON, the smaller spdt is ON-ON.

 ## Build
 Since the build is a bit crammy on 8hp there are a few places where you have to think about what order you solder things in.